evelyh/thrive-wellness/deliverable-2/README.md

   There are different jouneys available on our apps.
 Each journey has a list of quests relavant to its theme.
 Users can follow the list of quests to complete a journey.
   To start a journey:
   - Go to the 'Journeys' page
-  - Pick one that you are interested and tap the card
+  - Pick one that you are interested in and tap the card
-  - Start to do the quests
+  - start on one of the quests in a journey

 2. Completing a daily quests

    Description:

-   If users do not want to complete an entire journey, they can pick a individual quest.
-After finishing a quest, users may provide feedbacks and answers to a survey question to the quests.
-So that we may improve our quests based on users' feedbacks.
+   Users can complete a quest in a Journey.
+After finishing the quest, users may provide their feedback to the quests.
+We may improve our quests based on users' feedbacks.
+   And there may also a survey question for a quest, this may use on some researches in psychology in the future.

    To complete adaily quest:
-   - Go to the 'Daily Quests' page
-   - Pick one that your are interested in and tap the card.
+   - Do every steps in the starting a journey
-   - Start to do the quests
+   - Start to do the quest
-   - Gice feedbacks to the quests
+   - Give feedbacks to the quests
+   - Answer the survey question

 3. Admin portal